 Make sure you can easily access the things you’ll need quickly.
 It’s not fun unloading your entire bag in a sudden torrential downpour because your waterproof jacket is right in the middle of your pack!

 Once it’s all loaded up and you’re feeling comfortable, have a try wandering around with it on your back.
 Stomp up and down some stairs to replicate being on the hill.
-If you feel it’s not quite right, have a play around until you find the best solution for yourself.
+If you feel it’s not quite right, have a play around with the fit until you find the best solution for yourself.